charlesfoster/ont-analysis-toolkit/README.md

 ```

+[95m
                                         ,d
                                         88
                ,adPPYba,   ,adPPYYba, MM88MMM
               a8"     "8a ""     `Y8    88
               8b       d8 ,adPPPPP88    88
               "8a,   ,a8" 88,    ,88    88,
                `"YbbdP"'  `"8bbdP"Y8   "Y888

-        OAT: ONT Analysis Toolkit (version 0.2.0)
+        OAT: ONT Analysis Toolkit (version 0.2.0)[0m

 usage: oat [options] <samples_file>

 A pipeline for sequencing and analysis of viral genomes using an ONT MinION

 positional arguments:
   samples_file          Path to file with sample metadata (.csv format).
-See
-                        example spreadsheet for minimum necessary information.
+See example spreadsheet for minimum necessary information.

 optional arguments:
   -h, --help            show this help message and exit
-  -b <int>, --barcode_kit <int>
+  -b BARCODE_KIT, --barcode_kit BARCODE_KIT

-                        Barcode kit that you used: '12' (SQK-RBK004) or '96'
+                                    Barcode kit that you used: necessary for demultiplexing.

-                        (SQK-RBK110-96) (default: 12)
+                                    Common options include:
+                                    - rapid 12-barcode kit (SQK-RBK004)
+                                    - rapid 96-barcode kit (SQK-RBK110-96)
+                                    - native 12-barcode kit (EXP-NBD104)
+                                    - native 12-barcode expansion kit 13-24 (EXP-NBD114)
+                                    - native 96-barcode kit (EXP-NBD196)

+                                    Please ensure your version of guppy_barcoder supports the kit name.
+Try: 'guppy_barcoder --print_kits'

+                                    Default: SQK-RBK004

-  -c <int>, --consensus_freq <int>
+  -c <float>, --consensus_freq <float>

-                        Variant allele frequency threshold for a variant to be
-                        incorporated into consensus genome.
-Variants below
+                                    Variant allele frequency threshold for a variant to be incorporated into consensus genome.
-                        this frequency will be incorporated with an IUPAC
+                                    Variants below this frequency will be incorporated with an IUPAC ambiguity.
-                        ambiguity.
                                     Default: 0.8

-  -d, --demultiplex     Demultiplex reads using guppy_barcoder.
-By default,
+  -d, --demultiplexed
+                                    Reads already demultiplexed using guppy_barcoder into '/var/lib/minknow/data/<run_name>'.
-                        assumes reads were already demultiplexed by MinKNOW.
-                        Reads are demultiplexed into the output directory.
+                                    By default, assumes reads need to be demultiplexed and reads are demultiplexed into the output directory.

-  -f, --force           Force overwriting of completed files in snakemake
-                        analysis (Default: files not overwritten)
+  -f, --force           Force overwriting of completed files in snakemake analysis (Default: files not overwritten)
   -n, --dry_run         Dry run only
   -m rampart | analysis | all, --module rampart | analysis | all
-                        Pipeline module to run: 'rampart', 'analysis' or 'all'
-                        (rampart followed by analysis).
+                        Pipeline module to run: 'rampart', 'analysis' or 'all' (rampart followed by analysis).
 Default: 'all'
   -o OUTDIR, --outdir OUTDIR
                         Output directory.
-Default: /path/to/ont-
-                        analysis-toolkit/analysis_results + 'run_name' from
+Default: /home/cfos/Programs/ont-analysis-toolkit/analysis_results + 'run_name' from samples spreadsheet
-                        samples spreadsheet
   --rampart_outdir RAMPART_OUTDIR
                         Output directory.
-Default: /path/to/ont-
+Default: /home/cfos/Programs/ont-analysis-toolkit/rampart_files
-                        analysis-toolkit/rampart_files
-  -p, --print_dag       Save directed acyclic graph (DAG) of workflow to
+  -p, --print_dag       Save directed acyclic graph (DAG) of workflow to outdir
-                        outdir
   -r REFERENCE, --reference REFERENCE

-                        Reference genome to use: 'MN908947.3' (SARS-CoV-2),
+                                    Reference genome to use.
+Supported references:
+                                        - 'MN908947.3' (SARS-CoV-2)
+                                        - 'NC_006273.2' (CMV Merlin) (planned support, but not yet implemented)
-                        'NC_006273.2' (CMV Merlin).
-Other references can be
-                        used, but the corresponding assembly (fasta) and
-                        annotation (gff3 from Ensembl) must be added to
+                                    Other references can be used, but the corresponding assembly (fasta) and annotation (gff3 from Ensembl) must be added.
+See README.
-                        /home/cfos/miniconda3/envs/oat/lib/python3.9/site-
-                        packages/oat/references (Default: MN908947.3)
+                                    Default: MN908947.3

   -t <int>, --threads <int>
                         Number of threads to use
   -v VARIANT_CALLER, --variant_caller VARIANT_CALLER
                         Variant caller to use.
 Choices: 'medaka-longshot'.
 Default: 'medaka-longshot'
-  --create_envs_only    Create conda environments for snakemake analysis, but
-                        do no further analysis.
-Useful for initial pipeline
+  --create_envs_only    Create conda environments for snakemake analysis, but do no further analysis.
+Useful for initial pipeline setup.
-                        setup.
 Default: False
-  --snv_min SNV_MIN     Minimum variant allele frequency for an SNV to be kept
+  --snv_min SNV_MIN     Minimum variant allele frequency for an SNV to be kept Default: 0.2
-                        Default: 0.2
   --delete_reads        Delete demultiplexed reads after analysis
-  --redo_analysis       Delete entire analysis output directory and contents
-                        for a fresh run
+  --redo_analysis       Delete entire analysis output directory and contents for a fresh run
   --version             show program's version number and exit
   --minknow_data MINKNOW_DATA
                         Location of MinKNOW data root.
-Default:
-                        /var/lib/minknow/data
+Default: /var/lib/minknow/data
-  --max_memory <int>    Maximum memory (in MB) that you would like to provide
-                        to snakemake.
-Default: 53456MB
+  --max_memory <int>    Maximum memory (in MB) that you would like to provide to snakemake.
+Default: 53852MB
   --quiet               Stop printing of snakemake commands to screen.
   --report              Generate report (currently non-functional).
 ```